WHY IS FRIDAY THE 13TH CONSIDERED SO UNLUCKY?

 Now onto the the number 13!
 Well...
 13 has always been unlucky by the looks of things, so much so that some buildings actually miss out the 13th floor, roads miss out the 13th house and in America the 13th street and avenue!
-13 has been unlucky since man started writing.
-This is from Loki (Greek God) becoming the Evil 13th to a party leading to the death of a God through to the Last Supper where 13 members attended and the 13th to arrive was Judas, the disciple who betrayed Jesus.
+13 has been unlucky since man started writing - there is a Norse myth about 12 gods having a dinner party at Valhalla with the mischievous Loki turning up as the uninvited 13th guest and causing havoc.
+And, of course, at the Last Supper 13 members attended and the 13th to arrive was Judas, the disciple who betrayed Jesus.
 Due to this, it's considered unlucky to have a dinner party with 13 people and if this happens one member of the party will die that year!
 As well as this dinner fest of unluckiness, 13 is also linked to King Philip IV burning the Knights Templars at the stake on Friday the 13th, and it became known as the day of evil!

 DID YOU KNOW?